yenhuahuang/stacy_project/README.md

 - Rvised mutation rate, fitness score for cells and for-loop method to run until more than ten thousand generations
 - Tested method with JUnit for every GA method

-> shopSite(website for food shopping)
+> shopSite

 - Using Java spring framework, HTML,CSS, MySQL
+- Website for food shopping:
   - Vendor can manage, create, update and delete items.
 Also, vendor can process customer's requests and orders.
   - For customers, they can add favorite items to shopping cart and decide to process this order or not.
   - Develped with elaborate user story and UI/UX design in advance.